The illustration below is a typical Info window with all options enabled in the right-click menu, also shown.

 - The fourth line displays the last WWV message received from the connected Telnet node.
 There were none when this screenshot was taken.

-- Below the information lines are two graphs for rates and goals.
+- Below the information lines are two graphs for rates (and if selected from the right-click menu, goals).
 The left-hand one shows near-term rates.
 Left to right, these are the rate for the last 10 QSOs, the last 100 QSOs, the last hour, and the interval since the start of the current clock hour.
 The right-hand graph displays hourly rates for five intervals, selected from the right-click menu to be either 20, 30 or 60-minute moving averages.
 Each vertical line represents one such interval – the rightmost edge is the current interval, which may not have been completed at any given moment

-- The open area in the bottom part of the window is for messages from the program.
+- When “Show messages” is selected from the right-click menu, there is an open area in the bottom part of the window for messages from the program.
 One important use is for notification when you are spotted on the DX Cluster network, and by whom.
 It is also the place, in a multi-op, where the program reports any difference in entry category between computers on the network (multi-single versus multi-two, for example).

-One of the right-click menu options (“Show RBN Spots of this Station”) opens a browser window displaying recent spots for the station call sign on the Reverse Beacon Network (RBN).
+One of the right-click menu options (“Show RBN Spots of this Station”) opens a browser window displaying recent spots for the station call sign on the Reverse Beacon Network (RBN – requires a connection to a telnet cluster that carries RBN spots).
 This can be a useful indicator of whether and where your signal is being heard in CW and RTTY modes; it is of no use in phone contests.

 Note that with the advent of the RBN, the sheer number of spots received and listed in the Available Window and on the Bandmaps within the spot timeout period may exceed the computer’s capacity to process them.
 The program monitors CPU utilization, and when it approaches a dangerous level, automatically trims a small number of the oldest spots.
 When this takes place, you will see an advisory message in this section of the window, so that you can decide if you wish to make any changes in your DX cluster filtering or other variables.